shawn111/wyrcan/README.md

     quiet log-buf-len=1M print-fatal-signals=1
     ```

+  * wyr.net.W.X.Y=Z - Allows you to specify custom networking parameters.
+    All arguments of this type are collected.
+Then a systemd.network file is
+    created with the specified contents.
+For example, the previously outlined
+    config would produce a file `/etc/systemd/network/W.network` with the
+    following contents:

+    ```
+    [X]
+    Y=Z
+    ```

-  * `wyrcan.efi=write` - Saves the wyrcan.img and wyrcan.arg parameters to EFI
+  * `wyr.efi=write` - Saves the wyr.img and wyr.arg parameters to EFI NVRAM.
-    NVRAM.
     This enables persistent, automated boot.

-  * `wyrcan.efi=clear` - Removes all previously stored values from EFI NVRAM.
+  * `wyr.efi=clear` - Removes all previously stored values from EFI NVRAM.
     This disables persistent, automated boot.

 ## Wait...
 Memory-Resident...
 Are you using all my RAM!?